Preschool Math Activity Counting 1-2-3

 Homemade counting activity for preschoolers

 To help kids make a counting wheel, prepare the frame and two circles ahead of time.
 You might also want to make the holes for the paper fasteners.
-You can also help kids assemble the counter if necessary.
+Help kids assemble the counter if necessary.

 Kids can color the frame or decorate the frame with stickers.